Personal income tax

 Kansas' intangibles tax is a local tax levied on gross earnings received from intangible property such as savings accounts, stocks, bonds, accounts receivable and mortgages.
 An intangibles tax return must be filed if the tax due is $5 or more.
 No payment is made with the form.
 Rather, the local tax official will compute your tax and send you a bill.

 Kansas requires individuals classified as drug dealers to pay the state's drug tax.
-Anyone who manufactures, produces, ships, transports or imports into Kansas or possesses more than 28 grams of marijuana (processed or marijuana plants), one gram of controlled substance or 10 or more dosage units of a controlled substance is classified as a drug dealer.
+Anyone who manufactures, produces, ships, transports or imports into Kansas or possesses more than 28 grams of marijuana (processed or marijuana plants), 1 gram of controlled substance or 10 or more dosage units of a controlled substance is classified as a drug dealer.